lindegroup/autopkgr/README.md

 Integration with Munki
 ----------------------

-To configure AutoPkgr to pipe app updates directly into your Munki repository, follow these steps:
+To configure AutoPkgr to add updates directly into your Munki repository, follow these steps:

 1. Click on the **Folders & Integration** tab.
-1. In the **Munki Integration* section, click Choose.
+1. In the **Munki Integration** section, click Choose.
 1. Select your munki_repo folder.

 You'll also want to make sure you have a few `.munki` recipes selected.
 Once the new versions of apps appear in your Munki repo, you can add them to the appropriate catalogs and manifests to deploy them.